Siddharth774/Movie-Mingle/README.md

 Contributions are encouraged!
 Feel free to submit issues or pull requests to enhance the project.

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Acknowledgments

-Special thanks to [API Provider Name] for generously providing the movie data API that enriches the React Movie Explorer experience.

 ## Contact

-For inquiries or feedback, please contact [Your Name] at [your.email@example.com].
+For inquiries or feedback, please contact Siddharth Sharma at siddharthsharma5050@gmail.com

 Enjoy exploring Hollywood movies with React Movie Explorer!